swcarpentry/DEPRECATED-boot-camps/version-control/git/wise/3-remote_repos.md

 __Step 2 :__ Mirror the remote upstream repository in your master branch (in this case your YYYY-MM-PLACE branch) by pulling down my changes

-`git checkout 2013-06-wise-beginners`
+`git checkout YYYY-MM-PLACE`

-Switched to branch '2013-06-wise-beginners'
+Switched to branch 'YYYY-MM-PLACE'

 `git fetch upstream`

-`git merge upstream/2013-06-wise-beginners`
+`git merge upstream/YYYY-MM-PLACE`

 	Updating 43844ea..3b36a87
 	Fast-forward